blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Dynamic Tags & Folders Plugin Development/Dynamic Tags & Folders Plugin Development.md

     When rules overlap (a note may belong to multiple folders/tags), let users set priorities so the most specific or preferred rule “wins.”
 You can also offer options like prompting the user or preserving multiple tags.

 - **Additional Features:**
-    Consider special cases such as handling untagged notes, folder notes (where a folder might have an associated note), and exclusions using regex or glob patterns.
+    Consider special cases such as handling untagged notes, folder notes (where a folder might have an associated note), and exclusions using regex or glob pa